v-sec0/ccna-mdnotes/Access Control List.md

 ---
 A standard ACL is limited to only evaluating the **source IP address** of a packet, everything else is not evaluated.

-Since the standard ACL is limited to only evaluating the source IP address, it's advised to place these as close to the destination as possible.
-That way traffic that may originate from a variety of source addresses won't be denied.
+Since the standard ACL is limited to only evaluating the source IP address, it's advised to place these **as close to the destination as possible.** That way traffic that may originate from a variety of source addresses won't be denied.

+For the configuration, standard access list use `1-99` and `1000-1999`.

 ### Extended ACL
 ---
 An extended ACL is able to use the source IP, destination IP, Network layer header, and Transport layer header as conditions for it's evaluation.

+Since the extended ACL is able to evaluate so much, it's advised to place these **as close to the source as possible.** That way traffic that would eventually get denied doesn't hog up precious bandwidth.

+For the configuration, extended access list use `100-199` and `2000-2699`.